 Married couples who choose not to file joint returns must identify their community income and community deductions so they know how much each spouse should report on a separately filed tax return.
 Most deductions will be split evenly, with each spouse reporting half the total, but some must be allocated separately.
 Still, other deductions can have a mixed allocation.

 Splitting Tax Deductions

 A distinction is made between assets that are considered legally owned by both spouses as their marital community, referred to as "community property," and those that are legally considered to be owned only by one spouse.
 This is referred to as "separate property."

 Rules for deductions and reporting income are classified by whether the underlying asset is community property or separate property, or whether the income is community income or separate income, in the nine community property states.

-Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington, and Wisconsin observe community property law as of 2020.
-Spouses in Alaska can make a voluntary choice to enter into a community property agreement.
+Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington, and Wisconsin observe community property law as of 2021.
+Spouses in Alaska can opt to enter into a community property agreement.

-A deduction for investment expenses would be a community deduction if the investment was community property.
-The deduction would be a separate deduction for the spouse who earned the income if the investment was that spouse's separate asset.
-The deduction would be allocated in the same proportion if an investment is a mix of community and separate property.
+A deduction for investment expenses would be a community deduction if the investment were community property.
+The deduction would be a separate deduction for the spouse who earned the income if the investment were that spouse's separate asset.
+The deduction would be allocated in the same proportion if an investment were a mix of community and separate property.

 Allocating Personal Exemptions

 The Tax Cuts and Jobs Act (TCJA) repealed personal exemptions from 2018 through 2025, but they could potentially come back if Congress does not renew the terms of the TCJA before the end of 2025.
 The exemption was $4,050 in 2017 for each spouse and each of their dependents, so a family of four could subtract $16,200 off their taxable incomes if they filed jointly.

 Each spouse would take their own personal exemption if they filed separate returns in 2017, and they will do that again if the exemptions return in 2026.
 The couple can decide who takes the personal exemptions for their dependents if they have any.